etrian-dev/lrc-generator/README.md

 ninja -C build
 ```

+### Dev tools
+Before submitting patches, run ``clang-format`` on the modified files (e.g., by using the
+convenient ``git clang-format`` script).
+The mimimum tested version is 15.0.7.

 ## Usage
 `lrc-generator -a [audio file] -l [lyrics file] -o [lrc-file]`
 The program expects an audio file, a lyrics file and an output file to write to.
 The lyrics file should be a plaintext file containing strings separated by newlines to be synchronized with the song.
 The audio file containing the song must
 be one of the formats supported by SFML: ogg/vorbis, wav of flac (<a href="https://www.sfml-dev.org/tutorials/2.5/audio-sounds.php">source</a>).
 An .lrc file is a text file created by the program.
 The -o option allows to supply an
 arbitrary where the file should be created; otherwise the output file is created by replacing the lyrics file's
 extension with .lrc and creating the resulting file in the current working directory.

 The interface is a TUI made with ncurses.
 It allows the user to set various metadata
 about the song and perform the actual syncing.
 Once the synchronization is started, the song should start playing immediately at
 the maximum volume currently set.

 Note that the output file is written only when the program exits correctly, so as to allow to reorder output lines and restart the synchronization, if needed.